akirasoft1/perform-2024-hot-days/Enhancing Security Analytics/content/03_dns_exfiltration/index.md

 A. Dynatrace Application Security is monitoring the application and you've been informed that CLV (code-level vulnerabilities) reports CMDi exposure on the WCLIENT host in the datacenter.

-B. The CMDi vulnerability may have been exploited to inject a Powershell script used to exfiltrate data.
+B. The CMDi vulnerability may has been exploited and used to inject a Powershell script: this is what is used to exfiltrate data.

-C. You suspect that a possible exfiltration may have happened up to 2 months ago.
+C. You suspect that a possible exfiltration took place up to 2 months ago.

 ## Task 1: use Notebook to explore
 Open the Dynatrace instance and go to the App *Notebooks*.